 So it makes sense for companies to try and make soft, padded headphones that can be worn for hours in bed, and that side sleepers won’t complain about in the morning.

 Strangely, there aren’t as many headphones made specifically for sleep as you’d think there would be by now.
-And there definitely aren’t as many good ones as you’d hope!
+And there definitely aren’t as many good ones as I wish there were.

-And while I don’t think the SleepPhones will be right for everyone, for reasons I’ll explain later in this review, I personally liked them a lot and will continue to use them – for reasons I’ll also explain.
+While I don’t think the SleepPhones will be right for everyone, for reasons I’ll explain later in this review, I personally liked them a lot.

 The good points